denisecase/open-climate-disaster-dashboard/REF_SETUP.md

-# Set Up Guide for Getting Started
+# Guide for Setting Up the Project

 This guide covers